This iteration of the Programme has now taken place. Please complete this form to be added to the waiting list for the next Programme.

-The AHUA’s Secretaries Programme is aimed at University Secretaries* seeking to transition from being a technically-focused, ‘compliance’ subject-matter expert, to becoming a strategically-oriented governance adviser to the Governing Council, VC and Senior Management Team.
+The AHUA’s Secretaries Programme is aimed at University Secretaries* and staff in governance roles seeking to transition from being a technically-focused, ‘compliance’ subject-matter expert, to becoming a strategically-oriented governance adviser to the Governing Council, VC and Senior Management Team.

 Please scroll down for further information.